 1. Jesus is Superior to Moses of Judaism

-Moses is the greatest Old Testament prophet.
+Judaism is the world’s oldest monotheistic religion.
+And Moses is the greatest Old Testament prophet.
 But Jesus claimed and proved to be the Son of God (Heb.
 3:5–6), who fulfilled Moses’ Law (Matt.
 5:17).
-And while Moses performed miracles, Christ’s signs and wonders were more extensive and extraordinary in degree.
-Matthew’s Gospel and the book of Hebrews show Jesus’ superiority to the faithful prophet Moses.

 2. Jesus is Superior to Muhammad of Islam

 Christ teaches selfless love (Matt.
 22:39).
-But orthodox Hinduism’s caste system insists on leaving suffering people alone because it is their karma.
+But orthodox Hinduism’s caste system ignores the suffering.
+Instead, it insists on leaving suffering people alone because it is their karma.

 4. Jesus is Superior to Siddhartha Gautama (Buddha) of Buddhism

-Confucianism is an ethical system (rather than a religion) that promotes a virtuous life and societal peace and harmony.
+Confucianism is an ethical system and not a religion per se.
+In general, it promotes a virtuous life and societal peace and harmony.

-The Confucian so-called Silver Rule is: “What you do not want others to do to you, do not do to them,” and is similar to Christ’s “Golden Rule” (Matt.
+The Confucian so-called Silver Rule is: “What you do not want others to do to you, do not do to them.”
+This rule is like Christ’s “Golden Rule” (Matt.
 7:12).

 6. Jesus is Superior to Lao Tzu (Taoism)

-- And spiritual salvation only comes through him (Acts 4:12)
+- Thirdly, spiritual salvation only comes through him (Acts 4:12).

-If you are already a Christian, thank God for giving us Jesus, who is our “way,” our “truth,” and our “life” (John 14:6) and saving us from the hopelessness of all other worldviews.
+On the other hand, if you are already a Christian, thank God for giving us Jesus.
+He is our “way,” our “truth,” and our “life” (John 14:6).
+He alone saves us from the hopelessness of all other worldviews.